-Global mean temperatures have increased by around 1.2°C from pre-industrial levels.
+Global average temperatures have increased by around 1.2°C since pre-industrial times.
 Temperature changes lead to chronic changes in living conditions affecting health, labour productivity, agriculture, ecosystems and sea-level rise.
-It is also changing the frequency and severity of weather events such as heatwaves, droughts, wildfires, tropical cyclones and flooding.
-Thus, resulting in both acute and chronic climate-related risks.
+It is also changing the frequency and severity of weather events such as heatwaves, droughts, wildfires, tropical cyclones and flooding, thus, resulting in both acute and chronic climate-related risks.

-In scenarios where climate goals are met, deep reductions in emissions are needed to limit the rise in global mean temperatures to below $1.5^{\circ}$ C or $2^{\circ}$ C by the end of the century.
-In case these reductions are not achieved, a temperature rise exceeding $3^{\circ}$ C and severe and irreversible impacts are to be expected.
+In scenarios where climate goals are met, deep reductions in emissions are needed to limit the rise in global average temperatures to below 1.5°C or 2°C by the end of the century.
+In case these reductions are not achieved, a temperature rise exceeding 3°C and severe and irreversible impacts are to be expected.
 Hence, coinciding with the increase in physical risks, the pressure on policy makers, the incentive for the development of new technologies and the trend in changes of sentiments increases (resulting in additional transition risks for affected industries).
-While temperatures are increasing unevenly across the world, the impact on Addiko Group's country of operation is expected to be homogenous due to their close geographical proximity.
+While temperatures are increasing unevenly across the world, the impact on Addiko Group's countries of operation is expected to be homogenous due to their close geographical proximity.

-Over the short- to medium-term an expected average increase of $1.5^{\circ}$ C in line with the global average is evident for the SEE region.
+Over the short- to medium-term, an expected average increase of 1.5°C in line with the global average is evident for the SEE region.
 In line with the analysis from the IPCC a medium risk is to be expected over the short- to medium term for the human population, physical and biological systems.
 However, significant uncertainties in the expected temperature rise are evident over the long-term in Addiko Group's countries of operation.
 Worst case scenarios without any stringent climate policies and innovation would result in a devastating impact for the human population, physical and biological systems in the SEE region.